-TECS shall appoint an IT Security Officer (ISO) responsible for overseeing district-wide IT security, to include helping in development of district policies and adherence to the standards defined in this document.
+• TECS shall appoint an IT Security Officer (ISO) responsible for overseeing district-wide IT security, to include helping in development of district policies and adherence to the standards defined in this document.

-• TECS shall ensure that all district employees having access to sensitive information undergo annual IT security training which emphasizes their personal responsibility for protecting student and employee information.
+- TECS shall ensure that all district employees having access to sensitive information undergo annual IT security training which emphasizes their personal responsibility for protecting student and employee information.
 Training will include password management, phishing, and other security threats.
-Training resources will be provided to all TECS employees.
+Training resources will be provided to all TECS employees. - TECS shall ensure that all students are informed of Cyber Security Awareness.